Cuba Fast Facts

 September 1998 - Ten people are arrested in Florida and charged with spying for the Cuban government.
 The criminal complaint alleges the eight men and two women tried to infiltrate Cuban exile groups and US military installations.
 Five of the defendants are later identified as Cuban intelligence officers Ruben Campa (aka Fernando Gonzalez), Rene Gonzalez, Gerardo Hernandez, Luis Medina (aka Ramon Labanino) and Antonio Guerrero.

-1999 - President Clinton eases travel restrictions to Cuba.
+1999 - Clinton eases travel restrictions to Cuba.

 November 1999 - Five-year-old Elian Gonzalez is found in the water between Cuba and Florida, the only survivor of a group attempting to reach the United States by boat.
 A long custody battle between Gonzalez' father in Cuba and relatives in Florida strains relations between Cuba and the United States.
 The standoff ends with US federal agents forcibly removing the boy from his great-uncle's home.
 Gonzalez and his father return to Cuba in June 2000.